Open data: Real-life case

-This project aimed at extrapolating and identifying online social relations surrounding “collaboration” in Bologna.
+This project aimed at extrapolating and identifying online social relations surrounding "collaboration" in Bologna.
 Data was collected from social networks and online platforms for citizens collaboration.
 Eventually data was analyzed for the content, meaning, location, timeframe, and other variables.
 Overall, online social relations for collaboration were analyzed based on network theory.
 The resulting dataset have been made available online as Open Data (aggregated and anonymized); nonetheless, individuals can reclaim all their data.
 This has been done with the idea of making data into a commons.
 This project exemplifies the relationship between Open Data and commons, and how they can disrupt the market logic driving big data use in two ways.
 First, it shows how such projects, following the rationale of Open Data somewhat can trigger the creation of effective data commons.
 The project itself was offering different types of support to social network platform users to have contents removed.
 Second, opening data regarding online social networks interactions has the potential to significantly reduce the monopolistic power of social network platforms on those data.

 Funders' mandates

-Several funding bodies which mandate Open Access mandate Open Data.
+Several funding bodies that mandate Open Access also mandate Open Data.
 A good expression of requirements (truncated in places) is given by the Canadian Institutes of Health Research (CIHR):